nikitavoloboev/data/focusing/rules.md

 - Create art.
 Meet people.
 See places.
 Be inspired.
 Reuse work & ideas.
 - Be consistent.
 Start early.
 Done > Perfect.
 Do the simplest thing.
 Solve core problems.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes).
 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
+Give feedback.
 - Embrace change.
 Never complain about anything.
 Be proactive.
 Be bold & fearless.
 Move fast.
 Never give up.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Build, enforce & **follow these rules**.
 Complete all [essential habits](habits.md).